ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 In order to receive his own when it is ready to come to him, a person must be in action in a way that causes him to more than fill his present place.
 He must keep in mind the purpose to get rich through realization of his mental image.
 And he must do, every day, all that can be done that day, taking care to do each act in a successful manner.
 He must give to every person a use value in excess of the cash value he receives, so that each transaction makes for more life, and he must hold the advancing thought so that the impression of increase will be communicated to all with whom he comes into contact.

 The men and women who practice the foregoing instructions will certainly get rich, and the riches they receive will be in exact proportion to the definiteness of their vision, the fixity of their purpose, the steadiness of their faith, and the depth of their gratitude.

-## SCIENCE GETTING RICH

-One set, as described above AUD1-A SPECIAL!
-Buy 2, Get a third set FREE!
-AUD1-SP

-WA residents, please add 8% sales tax

-Shipping & handling ($4 in US; $5 US to Canada)

-TOTAL AMOUNT ENCLOSED

-Make payable and mail to: